-The High Court dismissed the perjury case on double jeopardy principles because the issue to be decided at the trial for perjury was the same as that to be decided at the trial for murder, namely; did the accused kill Diedre Kennedy?
+The High Court dismissed the perjury case on double jeopardy principles because the issue to be decided at the trial for perjury was the same as that to be decided at the trial for murder, namely; did the accused kill Deidre Kennedy.

 Questions to think about ...

-- High Court Judges Gleeson CJ and Hayne J said in R v Carroll that the ‘power to prosecute can be used as an instrument of oppression’ — What would this oppresion mean for a person who has been found not guilty?
+- High Court Judges Gleeson CJ and Hayne J said in R v Carroll that the ‘power to prosecute can be used as an instrument of oppression’ – what would this oppression mean for a person who has been found not guilty?

-- In 1955 in Mississippi Emmett Till, a black 14 year old, was murdered by two white men, who were subsequently charged with and acquitted of the crime.
-Following the trial, Look magazine paid the killers $3,500 to tell their story.
-Safe from any further charges due to double jeopardy, they admitted their guilt.
-How should we balance the right to finality for the accused with the right to justice for the victim and their family?
+- In 1955 in Mississippi Emmett Till, a black 14 year old, was murdered by two white men who were subsequently charged with and acquitted of the crime.
+Following the trial, Look magazine paid the killers $3, 500 to tell their story.
+Safe from any further charges due to double jeopardy laws, they admitted their guilty.
+How should we balance the accused’s right to finality with the victim and their family’s right to justice?
 Does this kind of event damage public confidence in the justice system?

-Euthanasia is defined as the intentional taking of life for compassionate motives.
-Assisted death or assisting a suicide refers to the act of helping or aiding another (with their consent) to die.
+Euthanasia may be defined as the intentional taking of life for compassionate motives.
+Assisted death or assisting a suicide refers to the act of helping another (with their consent) to die.
 The distinction between assisted death and euthanasia lies in who is responsible for the act that causes the death.

 Euthanasia can be divided into active and passive euthanasia.
 Active euthanasia is the giving of drugs with the intention that death will ensue.
-Passive euthanasia is the withdrawal of life sustaining nutriment, medication or other medical processes resulting in death.
-Active euthanasia is unlawful.
-Consent of the victim is not a defence to murder or manslaughter.
-Passive euthanasia only attracts criminal liability where there is a duty to act.
+Passive euthanasia is the withdrawal of life sustaining nutriment, medication or other medical processes.
+Active euthanasia is unlawful – consent of the victim is not a defence to murder or manslaughter.
+Passive euthanasia only attracts criminal liability where the there is a duty to act.

-Euthanasia can be categorised as voluntary or involuntary.
-Voluntary euthanasia is where the person gives express consent to the act or omission and involuntary euthanasia is where the person does not or is not capable of giving consent.
+Euthansia may be categorised as voluntary or involuntary.
+Voluntary euthanasia is where the person gives express consent to the act or omission; whereas involuntary euthanasia is where the person does not or is not capable of giving consent.

 Criminal Code 1899 (Qld)